Features:

 What have been the latest developments in the stem cell controversy?

 Political pressure to expand the level of government-funded stem cell research has increased amid ongoing reports of the potential medical efficacy of such treatments.
-Congress passed legislation authorizing such expansion See senate vote See House vote but President Bush vetoed the legislation based his religious convictions.
+Congress passed legislation authorizing such expansion but President Bush vetoed the legislation based his religious convictions.
+There is some indication from scientific advances of the improved potential of non-embryonic stem cells.

 The medical possibilities which might result from stem cell research continues to excite the scientific community.
 There are some indications that progress is being made in developing alternatives to the use of embryos in pursuing this technology.
 If this happens, most political/ethical concerns regarding the matter will be resolved.
 The competitive aspects of this research were evidence by recent revelations that a South Korean scientist had faked research that had purported replicated individual DNA.

-The stem cell controversy was an issue in the 2004 Presidential campaign in part because of the recent death of former President Ronald Reagan from Alzheimer's disease.
+The stem cell controversy is an issue in the 2008 Presidential campaign in part because of the recent death of former President Ronald Reagan from Alzheimer's disease.
 Some of his family members have been vocal advocates of the potential of stem cell research to provide treatments for such conditions and his son spoke at the Democratic convention on the subject.
 Recent polls indicate that the research proposals have widespread public support even among Republican voters.
 Voters in California recently approved a ballot measure to establish a public funded stem cell research program in that state.
-As in 2000, the 2004 Democratic platform supports funding this research.
-Some Republicans however remain opposed to such funding because of religious reasons.
+As in past election years, the 2008 Democratic platform supports funding this research.
+The 2008 Republican platform continues to reflect the party's religious based opposition to embryonic stem cell research.
 There are indications that some European and Asian countries have the green light to actively pursue this research.

 What are "stem cells"?